FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 {:/comment}

-In MLRsearch specification, the [Relevant Upper Bound] (#Relevant-Upper-Bound) is added as a required attribute precisely because it makes the search result independent of Max Load value.
+In MLRsearch specification, one reason for listing the [Relevant Upper Bound](#Relevant-Upper-Bound) as a required attribute as that it makes the search result independent of Max Load value.

 {::comment}
     [User recommendation, we should have separate section summarizing those.]

     <mark>[VP] TODO for MK: The rest of this subsection is new, review?</mark>

     It is RECOMMENDED to use the same Goal Final Trial Duration value across all goals.
     Otherwise, some goals may be measured at Trial Durations longer than needed, with possibly unexpected impacts on repeatability and comparability.

-    For example when Goal Loss Ratio is zero, any increase in Trial Duration also increases the likelihood of the trial to become lossy, similar to usage of lower Goal Exceed Ratio or larger Goal Duration Sum, both of which tend to lower the search results, towards noisy end of performance spectrum.
+    For example when Goal Loss Ratio is zero, any increase in Trial Duration also increases the likelihood of the trial to become high-loss, similar to usage of lower Goal Exceed Ratio or larger Goal Duration Sum, both of which tend to lower the search results, towards noisy end of performance spectrum.

     Also, it is recommended to avoid "incomparable" goals, e.g. one with lower loss ratio but higher exceed ratio, and other with higher loss ratio but lower loss ratio.
 In worst case, this can make the search to last too long.